New Zealand customs declaration

 What to declare at New Zealand customs?

-What is the passenger arrival card?
+What is the traveller declaration?

 How to proceed through customs